inmerso/key-note/key-note.md

 Now launch the virtual machine, from guest go to disk manager and expand the virtual disk with the size just create but not yet allocated.

+## Locate files

+Typical syntax for find commands look like this:

+    find command options startingpath expression

+For instance, to locate files based on name or extensions:

+    find /home/luca/ -name "*.bak"

+Basic examples can be:

+    find . -name filename.vhdl

+    find /home -name *.p4

+    find . -type f -empty

+Find all .db files changed by *luca* 6 days ago:

+    find /home -user luca -mtime 6 -iname ".db"

+### Optimization options:
+- -O1 (default) based on file name first
+- -O2 file name first, then file type
+- -O3 automatically reorder the search based on efficient use of resources and likelihood of success

+### Other Options:
+- -maxdepth N: search in subdirectoriess to a level N
+- -iname: case insensitive
+- -not: match negation
+- type:
+    - -type f: search for files
+    - -type d: search for directories

+### Apply command to matching content

+Example to locate and then process, for instance, alter permissions of the find
+results:

+    find . -name "filename.ext" -exec chmod o+r '{}' \;

+The same but ask:

+    find . name "filename.ext" -exec -ok chmod o+r '{}' \;

+Find then delete:

+    find . -type f -name "*.bak" -exec rm -f {} \;

+or

+    find . -type f -name "*.bak" -delete

+Search every file then grep the *searchstring* for every matching file, then prints them on shell.
+Curly brakets are the placeholder for *find* results, they go inside single-quotes so that grep isn't fiven a misshapen file name.
+Then exec command is ended with a semicolon, which need an escape so that it does'nt end up beinng interpreted by the shell.

+    find . -type f -exec grep "searchstring" '{}' \; -print

 # Mac OS

 ## Install homebrew